If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 Can You Wear Vessi Shoes With Bunions?

-Vessi shoes are stretchable and should accommodate bunions well.
-However, it would be good to size up or choose the equivalent men’s size for a wider fit if you’re a woman.
+The Vessi sneaker is stretchable and should accommodate bunions well.
+However, you should size up or choose the equivalent men’s size for a wider fit if you’re a woman.

 Vessi Shoes Durability